 Although the first episode of bipolar disorder often occurs around the age of 25, it also occurs in teens.
 No matter what age your bipolar symptoms develop, it’s a lifelong disorder that needs ongoing management.
 Dr. Gregory Haley works with many patients who have bipolar disorder, effectively improving their symptoms and their quality of life with medication and psychotherapy at Alianza Healthy Thinking.
-To schedule an appointment, use online booking or call the office in Scottdale, Georgia.
+To schedule an appointment, use online booking or call the office in Scottdale, GA and Atlanta, GA.

 Bipolar disorder used to be called manic-depressive disorder because mania and depression are the two key symptoms.
 There are different types of bipolar disorder, however, with varying degrees of mania and depression.